Make the most of your Bachelor of Arts with overseas study, internships and further study.

 Peer Assisted Study Sessions

-Peer Assisted Study Sessions (PASS) are free weekly study sessions with fellow students led by a high achieving student (PASS Leader) who has successfully completed the subject in a previous year.
+Peer Assisted Study Sessions (PASS) are weekly group study sessions led by a high achieving student (PASS Leader) who has successfully completed the subject in a previous year.

 Melbourne Arts Student Society

 Enrolled in an Arts, Media or Creative Arts subject?
 Or just love free food and great parties?
 The Melbourne Arts Students Society (M-ASS) is open to all University of Melbourne students and is officially yours for the taking.

 Faculty of Arts events